 Now in its fifth year, the award will be made to an up-and-coming director who demonstrates exceptional directing skills and a passion for regional theatre through a rigorous competitive process.

-The RTST Sir Peter Hall Director Award Scheme opened for entries on Wednesday, 25 August, 2021 and the closing date for entries is 6.00pm on Monday 4 October 2021.
+The RTST Sir Peter Hall Director Award Scheme opened for entries on Wednesday, 25 August, 2021 and closed on Monday 4 October 2021.

-Candidates are invited to pitch their ideas for directing a production that will bring together a range of exciting practitioners to create an imaginative, surprising and engaging production for the widest possible audiences on a regional tour in the UK.
-Candidates can choose a classic or modern play (in English or otherwise), or an adaptation of a novel or film.
-The candidate’s ideas for their chosen play must demonstrate their artistic potential and the potential of their production to cultivate new and existing audiences.
+Candidates were invited to pitch their ideas for directing a production that will bring together a range of exciting practitioners to create an imaginative, surprising and engaging production for the widest possible audiences on a regional tour in the UK.
+Candidates could have chosen a classic or modern play (in English or otherwise), or an adaptation of a novel or film.
+The candidate’s ideas for their chosen play had to demonstrate their artistic potential and the potential of their production to cultivate new and existing audiences.

-In the case of a proposed adaptation, a candidate must specify their ideal choice of (living) writer to undertake the adaptation.
+In the case of a proposed adaptation, a candidate had to specify their ideal choice of (living) writer to undertake the adaptation.

 While it is intended that the play directed by the Award winner will be the play that is the subject of their entry, this outcome cannot be guaranteed owing to a variety of factors, such as: availability of rights; pre-arranged or historical programming at the participating theatres and tour venues; and/or new ideas arising from the creative relationship struck between the winning director, ETT and Leeds Playhouse.
 In previous years, the play ultimately directed by the winner has been different from the one featured in their entry, and, in every case, the play ultimately directed has been chosen by mutual agreement between the winner and the co-producers.